daglaroglou/daglaroglou/README.md

        </a>
     </p>

-Hello there!
-I'm Chris (AKA Reflex), i was born in 2005 and i'm currently studying computers' science!
+<div align='center'>Hello there!
+I'm Chris, i was born in 2005 and i'm currently studying computers' science.</div>
-Here is my <a href="https://dag.killyourself.lol"> website</a> :)

 <br>